Cover of One Thousand and One Nights (The Arabian Nights)

 GBM Assessment (Score: 9/10)

-One Thousand and One Nights is one of the most influential literary works in world history, a vast collection of Middle Eastern and South Asian folk tales framed by Scheherazade's life-or-death storytelling to King Shahryar.
+One Thousand and One Nights is a influential literary works in world history, a vast collection of Middle Eastern and South Asian folk tales framed by Scheherazade's life-or-death storytelling to King Shahryar.
 The collection introduced the world to Aladdin, Ali Baba, Sinbad the Sailor, and countless other characters that have permeated global culture across every medium.
 Evolving over centuries from a Persian core expanded by Arabic, Indian, and Egyptian storytellers, the Nights pioneered the frame narrative structure — stories within stories within stories — that stands as one of the great innovations of world literature.
-Antoine Galland's French translation of 1704 to 1717 ignited a European fascination with the Orient and profoundly influenced Western writers from Voltaire to Borges.
+Antoine Galland's French translation of 1704 to 1717 ignited a European fascination with the Orient and shaped Western writers from Voltaire to Borges.

 The Islamic Golden Age, c.
 750-1050